toledoroy/DeGame/README.md

-# The Decentralized Gaming Protocol
+# The Society Kit

-Using the magic of decentralized cryptography to create a higher-level game system out of composible smart contracts and NFTs.
+Using the magic of decentralized cryptography to create a highe-level DeSoc building blocks out of composible smart contracts and NFTs.

 ## Overview